philipturner/swift-colab/Documentation/PercentDirectives.md

 ```

 - Doesn't include a file twice, clarify what that means with an example, it does that for exclusivity of type objects.
 LLDB allows re-declaring of symbols, which is fine for local variables but not for type objects which get overwritten.
+- Does it inject code in the middle of a Swift source file?
+I don't think so because they are parsed beforehand.

 ## `%install`
 ```